Bestwayrecipes/WP-Recipe-Genie/README.md

 ## Requirements

 - WordPress 5.0 or higher
 - PHP 7.4 or higher
+- OpenRouter API key (for AI-powered features)
+- FAL AI API key (for image generation)

 ---